russch/DotNetImporterExporter/README.md

 A tool that can be used to export objects from Tableau Server and publish them elsewhere.

+WARNING: Requires VS 2012 to edit and build.
+Tableau Software does NOT support this tool.
+If you are not familiar with .NET and Visual Studio, you will not be able to get this tool working and it frankly is not meant for you :)

 Setup:

 Task 1 - Enable remote access to the Tableau Server repository